Nifrec/eser/TODISCUSS.md

 of the set, and only specify the behaviour of the enumerator `ℕ → A` on inputs smaller than this size.

+## Refactor StreamGrids.Card?
+Split into `StreamGrids.Card.Properties` and `StreamGrids.Card.Core`?
+Currently both important definitions and *really specific* lemmas in almost random order in one file.

 ## Bialgebras or stronger types?
 I assume a signoid has been given and that `Q` is the type of partially explored but otherwise consistent grids (= partially defined equivalences)